 Mikhail C.S.S.
-Higgins, MD MPH is an assistant professor in the Division of Interventional Radiology in the Department of Radiology at Boston Medical Center.
+Higgins, MD MPH, a native of Nassau, Bahamas, is an Assistant Professor in the Division of Interventional Radiology in the Department of Radiology at Boston Medical Center.
 He received a Bachelor of Arts degree from Macalester College (Saint Paul, MN), a Doctorate of Medicine from Wake Forest University School of Medicine where he was elected into the Alpha Omega Alpha National Honor Medical Society.
 He holds an Advanced Professional Masters in Public Health degree with a concentration in Health Care Policy and Health Care Administration from Yale University.
-He completed a residency in Radiology as well as a 4th year concentration in Interventional Radiology at the Hospital of the University of Pennsylvania.
-He completed a fellowship in Interventional Radiology (IR) at the University of Virginia Medical Center.
-At Boston Medical Center, he currently serves as the Program Director for the Early Specialization in Interventional Radiology pathway and the Director of the Radiology Medical Student Clerkship and Electives.
+He completed a residency in Radiology as well as a 4th year concentration in Interventional Radiology (IR) at the Hospital of the University of Pennsylvania.
+He completed a fellowship in IR at the University of Virginia Medical Center.
+At Boston Medical Center, he currently serves as the Program Director for the Early Specialization in Interventional Radiology pathway and the Director of the Radiology Medical Student Selective and Electives.
 His professional interests include optimizing medical student and trainee education, interprofessional management of frostbite, complications and risk management in IR, and engaging resilience and vitality as antidotes for burnout.
+He is the Founding Chair of RISQCS (Radiology Interventions Safety Quality and Complications Symposium) a dedicated medicolegal, patient-safety, and risk management IR educational initiative for medical students, IR trainees and practicing IRs.
 In his personal time, he serves as a certified yoga instructor as well as a high performance coach for professional athletes and other performance-minded individuals.

 Dr. Schwartz is an Interventional Radiologist at Henry Ford Hospital in Detroit, MI.
 He is Program Director of the IR-Integrated and IR-Independent Residencies, as well as the Vascular and Interventional Radiology Fellowship.
 He completed his own Residency and Fellowship at Henry Ford Hospital.
 He is a Clinical Assistant Professor at Wayne State University School of Medicine.
 His clinical interestest include hepatobiliary and transplant interventions, interventional oncology, and prostate artery embolization.